top of page

 asha.jpg

 Carrie grew up in upstate New York.
-She received her undergraduate degree in speech-language pathology from Iona College in New Rochelle, NY.
+She received her undergraduate degree in Speech-Language Pathology from Iona College in New Rochelle, NY.
 She received her master’s degree from Gallaudet University, where she specialized in Deaf studies.
-She has received advanced training in the areas of AAC (Augmentative and Alternative Communication), feeding disorders, early language intervention, American Sign Language (ASL), Childhood Apraxia of Speech (CAS), sensory oral motor approach to feeding and speech, and Orofacial Myofunctional Disorders (OMD).
+She has received advanced training in the areas of AAC (Augmentative and Alternative Communication), early intervention, American Sign Language (ASL), Childhood Apraxia of Speech (CAS), Sensory Oral Motor Approach to Feeding and Speech, and Orofacial Myofunctional Disorders (OMD).

 Carrie has been a Speech Language Pathologist for over 21 years.
 She started her career as an SLP for the Mt.
 Diablo Unified School District and served as the district's AAC Specialist for 16 years of the 18 years she was employed there.
 Driven by her passion for AAC, she helped establish the district’s T.R.A.I.L.
 (Technology Resources for Access to Independent Learning) program.